 Garrus plucked the handwritten note written on a purple stick-it from the hatch to the forward battery.
-Tali is at it again, he thought to himself as he folded the note between his talons.
+Tali is at it again, he thought and folded the note between his talons.
 He sighed and walked slowly back down the stairs towards the lift.

-Mess Sargeant Gardner nodded at him as he passed by the galley a second time.
-"Forget something, Garrus?"
+Mess Sergeant Gardner nodded at the turian as he passed by the galley a second time.
+"Forget something?"

 "Bout ten minutes.
 She went in to see the Doc right afterwards.
 Maybe you can catch her."

 "Thanks," Garrus said, his eyes turning toward the med bay windows.
 The compartment was empty and the Doctor nowhere in sight.
 He wondered what had gotten under Tali's suit this time?
 Ever since coming aboard, she had been obsessed with the idea that Cerberus was spying on her and everyone on the ship.
 So when she had something important to discuss, she wouldn't use the comm channels or instant messenger because it might be monitored.
 Instead she'd leave cryptic notes for secret meetings when she wanted to talk about something sensitive, which usually meant a field trip to the drive core.

 But, Garrus had to remind himself, she'd only been on the ship for a few weeks and hadn't had time to adjust and trust the new crew like he had.
 She just needed time.